Spot Price

 The Gold Spot Price refers to the current market value at which one troy ounce of raw Gold can be bought or sold for immediate delivery on the Precious Metals market.

 Global market conditions constantly fluctuate causing changes in the value of Gold per troy ounce.
 Thus influencing buying and selling activities.
 It is prudent to closely monitor daily price changes and performance indicators.
 But also to view these changes relative to the week and month.
-See our charts to visually observe trends in spot price.
-Like everything, we can never know the future of spot prices.
+See our charts to visually observe trends in the spot value of gold.
+Like everything, we can never know the future of gold spot rates.
 But we can predict human behavior by staying informed about world market news and market reports.
 Allowing for informative decisions about the Precious Metals market.

 Comparative Fluctuations